 The flow was already draining away

 Here is what the alarm misses.
-Brazilian purchases of Russian diesel fell by about 65 percent in June, according to preliminary figures from Abicom, the association of Brazilian fuel importers.
+Brazilian purchases of Russian diesel fell by about 65 percent in June, according to early figures from Abicom, the association of Brazilian fuel importers.

 Its president, Sérgio Araújo, points to the obvious cause.
-Refineries knocked out by drones or shut for repair have cut Russian availability, prices have risen, and buyers have migrated to American suppliers.
+Refineries knocked out by drones or shut for repair have cut Russian supply, prices have risen, and buyers have moved to American sources.

 The export data agree.
-Russian seaborne diesel and gasoil shipments fell by nearly two-fifths month on month in June, and in the first eight days of July they ran at 187,000 barrels a day against an average of 535,000 in the same period last year.
+Russian seaborne diesel and gasoil shipments fell by nearly two-fifths month on month in June.
+In the first eight days of July they ran at 187,000 barrels a day, against an average of 535,000 in the same period last year.

 A ban on exports that had already collapsed is a smaller event than it sounds.
 Brazilian cargoes also move on longer-term contracts, which further blunts the immediate effect on pumps.